Everything You Need to Know to Vacation Alone

 Use online forums to meet others, from meetup.com to destination-specific Facebook groups, or even by posting to your own Facebook wall openly asking others if they have friends or know people in the place you plan to visit.
 You'll be surprised by how small the world is and how much they might offer by way of introductions.

-Why not use Tinder to meet people when you travel?
-Yeah, we know it’s a dating/casual sex app, but lots of travelers actually use it as a way to meet locals.
+Why not use Hinge to meet people when you travel?
+Yeah, we know it’s a dating app, but lots of travelers actually use it as a way to meet locals.
 Just be upfront about what you’re looking for before you grab a drink.
+Or try Bumble BFF for a safer bet.

 It’s a common misconception that traveling by yourself means traveling dangerously, whether it's sightseeing through Madrid or exploring an island in the Caribbean.
 It can actually be quite the opposite.
 You’re much more aware of your surroundings when nobody is there to distract you, your intuition becomes sharper, and locals are more likely to want to help you out if they see you alone.
 While staying safe is not rocket science, here are a few things to keep in mind: